Use Stories to Get the Big Picture

 What is a Story?

-- helps you uncover relationships between a business-relevant metric (outcome variable) and the explanatory variables that are potential influencers of that metric
+- helps you uncover relationships between a business-relevant outcome (sometimes referred to as the outcome variable) and the explanatory variables that are potential influencers of that outcome

-- has a goal of minimizing or maximizing the business metric (for example, maximizing margin or minimizing costs)
+- has a goal of minimizing or maximizing the outcome (for example, maximizing margin or minimizing expenses)

 Before you work through this Trailhead module, sign up for a free Analytics-enabled Developer Edition org.
 This org is a safe environment where you can practice the skills you’re learning.